WuTheFWasThat/vimflowy/docs/dev_setup.md

 After a short wait, you should see the app at `http://localhost:3000/` When source code changes, assets should be automatically (incrementally) recompiled.

-To use a different port, you set the`PORT` environment variable.
+This uses [Create React App](https://create-react-app.dev/docs/getting-started), so most of that documentation applies.
+For example, to use a different port, you set the`PORT` environment variable.

-For a full set of options, see

-    npm start -- --help

 Note that you may make new documents simply by visiting `http://localhost:3000?doc=<documentname>#`